ThirteenIce2973/Three-Musketeers/README.md

 > English | [简体中文](README_CN.md) <br>

 ### Believe in ideals and beliefs, cherish mountains and seas, and work together towards the future!
-#### Here is "Three Musketeers E-sports Team", an advanced gaming team composed of game enthusiasts from the old chess exchange online group.
+#### The "Three Musketeers E-sports Team", is an advanced gaming team composed of game enthusiasts from the old chess exchange online group.
 Welcome to our official website ヽ(￣⌣￣)ﾉ ！
 <br>

 ### Team Belief